White House announces deal to provide 150 million rapid coronavirus tests

 Trump has repeatedly insisted, falsely, that the large number of tests is why the United States appears to be faring poorly against the virus when compared with other developed nations.
 In fact, the United States, with about 4 percent of the world’s population, has more than 20 percent of the planet’s covid-19 deaths.

-On Wednesday, a day before Trump’s convention speech, the Food and Drug Administration issued an Emergency Use Authorization for the $5 Abbott BinaxNOW tests.
+On Wednesday, a day before Trump’s convention speech, the FDA issued an emergency use authorization for the $5 Abbott BinaxNOW tests.
 Using antigens, they will work something like a pregnancy test.
 After 15 minutes, health-care providers will read the card.
 One line means negative, two lines means positive.

 Health-care providers will swab a patient’s nose and apply the sample to the credit card-sized card with a testing chemical.

-This test is aimed at schools, nursing homes and doctors offices, and other places where people need to be tested in a short time.
+This test is aimed at schools, nursing homes and doctors offices and other places where people need to be tested in a short time.
 Abbott hopes to make as many as 50 million tests available monthly in the United States at the start of October.

 White House officials did not immediately elaborate on how the tests will be distributed or offer details on other logistics.
 They did not respond to a request for clarification on how the release of millions of new tests squares with the new CDC testing guidelines.